 The big BUT!
 They do not allow your team to collaborate on tasks together.

 There are third-party solutions such as Helpdesk, CRM, and other software that are made to crunch emails in an efficient way for teams.
-While they solve the problem, in part, they are cumbersome, and often too heavy for what’s needed.
+While they solve the problem, in part, they are cumbersome, and often too bulky for what’s needed.

 Now some people try to hack together to share their inbox by having lots of team members logging into one single email account and run all the tasks that way.

 Cons: You’ll outgrow it fast.
 There’s no accountability on who’s doing what (the method assumes everyone is the same person).